 Red Dog’s Roofing Maintenance & Repairs

 When you’re concerned about your roof, we’re here to provide peace of mind.
 When you notice roof damage or a leak, we’re here to ensure that your home is protected once again.
 Call on our experts to inspect, maintain, and repair your roof.
-We’re proud to provide roofing services for folks throughout Fitchburg, Leominster, Gardner, and the surrounding area.
+We’re proud to provide roofing services for folks throughout Fitchburg, Leominster, Gardner, Westminster, Lunenburg, Lancaster, Ashburnham, Princeton, and Sterling.
 Schedule an appointment for roofing maintenance and repair today!